Seagate/cortx-s3server/github-process-readme.md

 F) Rebase your changes:

-To rebase your local feature branch off of the latest version of dev:
+To rebase your local feature branch off of the latest version of main:

-`$ git checkout dev`                  /* ensure you are on the dev branch
+`$ git checkout main`                  /* ensure you are on the main branch

 `$ git pull`                                          /* pull the latest from the remote